-- Explore a variety of nonfiction and fiction literature including news articles, biographies, poems, narratives, plays, and fantasies.
+- Explore a variety of fiction and non-fiction literature, including news articles, biographies, research, narratives, plays, poems and fantasy.

 - Apply phonics skills by identifying spelling patterns in order to decode longer words in a selection of text.

 - Focus on comprehension and fluency during repeated readings of stories.